 - Punitive damages - covering financial penalties for wrongdoing

 Accidents happen.
-Demand proof of valid and current insurance from both your general contractor and subcontractors.
+Ask for proof of valid and current insurance from both your general contractor and subcontractors.

-In addition to federal Environmental Protection Agency mandates and guidelines, some individual states (like us in Ohio) require 10-day notification before beginning a demolition or renovation project.
+In addition to federal Environmental Protection Agency mandates and guidelines, Ohio requires a 10-day notification before beginning a demolition or renovation project.

-Demos can kick all sorts of hazardous particles into the environment.
-While asbestos is a main concern, the EPA even requires wetting down structures before demolition for dust control.
+Demolition can kick all sorts of hazardous particles into the environment, even beyond asbestos.
+The EPA requires wetting down structures before demolition to control dust and other flying particles.

-Most local municipalities also require demolition permits.
+Most Ohio municipalities require demolition permits.
 These typically encompass:

 - Health and human safety hazards